Livable Garden Centre | Livable Basics

 Border planting

-Perfect for lining pathways or defining garden beds - creates neat edges and structure in your outdoor space.
+Perfect for lining pathways or defining garden beds — helps create neat edges and added structure in the garden.

 Bracts